A lover of handmade jewelry, Donna has been crafting (and wearing) unique pieces of statement jewelry since she can remember.

 - A stamp or interesting buttons to add texture.

 - Polymer clay glaze or other type of varnish.

 To make a necklace, you will also need:

-- an eye or head pin - available in a package in the jewelry section of any craft store
+- An eye or head pin.
+These are available in a package in the jewelry section of any craft store.

 To make a brooch, you will need:

-- a pin back - available in a package in the jewelry section of any craft store
+- A pin back.
+These are available in a package in the jewelry section of any craft store

 Directions for Making a String Art Pendant or Brooch